writethedocs/www/docs/conf/atlantic/2023/cfp-email-templates.rst

    ○ [Speaker feedback form]({{cfp_variables['feedback_form']}})

-   Finally, as is tradition at our in person events, we'd love to send you a free WTD speaker hoodie and sketchnote print of your talk, please fill in the form *within two weeks* of the end of the conference so we can mail things out in one go.
+   Finally, as is tradition at our in person events, we'd love to send you a free WTD speaker hoodie, please fill in the form *within two weeks* of the end of the conference so we can mail things out in one go.

    ○ [Speaker gift form]({{cfp_variables['speaker_gift_form']}})

+   Cheers,

    The Write the Docs Team